Harry T. Hayward: Execution

-On the early morning of December 11, 1895, Harry T. Hayward was hanged at Hennepin County Jail.

-On the evening of December 10, he said, about members of the clergy, "I like these men and want to show them respectful consideration, but I do not care for religion.
-As a general thing, men in this sort of predicament get religious because they think it will brace them for the final ordeal.
-I do not need it.
-I am perfectly contented."

-At midnight on December 11, Hayward was visited by John Day Smith, who extracted from him a promise that he would publicly proclaim his faith in Jesus Christ from the scaffold.
+At midnight on December 11, 1895, Hayward was visited by John Day Smith, who extracted from him a promise that he would publicly proclaim his faith in Jesus Christ from the scaffold.
 Moments later, Hayward was clothed in a black robe and cap and led to the gallows by Hennepin County Sheriff John Holmberg.
 As he ambled to the scaffold, Hayward cheerfully bade the spectators, "Good evening" and requested three cheers for himself.

 Upon being asked if he had any last words, Hayward gave a long and verbose speech and cracked so many jokes about his imminent death that one eyewitness later recalled that the spectators, "looked upon him almost as if he were a stage performer who would soon take his bow, receive his modicum of applause, and retire."

 Eventually, Hayward kept his promise to Smith, "He is a religious man and I told him I would pledge him what he asked of me to say.
 I pledged it to him, although if I honestly believed it, I would say it, and satisfy myself, and it was this: 'Oh, God, for Christ's sake, forgive me for my sins.'"

 Hayward also said of his brother Adry, "He has done me no wrong.
 I have done him a great injustice and wrong, and I have asked for his forgiveness and received it."

 Hayward's, "flippant monologue," continued until Sheriff Holmberg cut in and ordered him to, "Die like a man."

 Hayward's arms and legs were then pinioned and the noose was thrown around his neck.
 He sneered and quipped, "Keep up your courage boys!"
 His last words were "pull her tight; I'll stand pat."
 The gallows trap swung open at 2:12 AM, but the rope had been mis-measured and Hayward slowly strangled.
 He was pronounced dead at 2:25 AM.

 Sheriff John Holmberg was paid $250 for his services.